jakokorina/hw3_tts/README.md

 gdown.download(url, output, quiet=False)
 ```

-5. If you want to train then download additional files:
+5. If you want not only to apply my model but to train yours train then download additional files:

 - Alignments: